themightyglider/RogueBox-Adventures/README.md

 That means a saved game from version 1.0 will be playable on version 1.2 for example but not on version 2.0.

 The second number is changed by every release with bugfixes and smaller new features.

+In the time between two milestone releases snapshots with version names like 'S170216' will be released in order to ilustrate the progress.
+These snapshots arn't compatible to any other version.

 ## How do I Play? what are the keybindings?